PERFORMANCE-EVENTS 2010 - 2012

 It should be something significant, but that you are are willing to part with.

-We’ll raise a glass to the hope that whatever we make together will both last and fall down.
+We’ll raise a glass and wish that whatever we make together will both last and fall down.

 We made an exhibition of our objects and talked with each other about them.